A Turn of the Wheel

 Thanks to my reaching out to friends, I learned how to make and administer kitty fish broth, which has turned out to be a lifesaver, no exaggeration.
 Also, hearing of this, Orissa has offered me halibut steaks from a block of fresh fish her son has sent her from Alaska, to poach for Cleo's broth.
 And beyond the cat world, I stepped body mind and spirit into a significant turn of the wheel in my life's unfolding.

-of months ago, I suppose.
+I set the stage for this a couple of months ago, I suppose.
 In the midst of what felt like an uncharac-

 teristic (for me) limbo, an inert and fallow time, I set an intention, despite having no idea how I would fulfill it: "I'll know my plan for the next 10 years by June 15," I declared.
 My weekend up North under the generative light of a New Moon was a parade of graces, supplying me with all the foundation stones on which to build that plan.
 Magnificently so.
 It's a marvel to me to see how various threads combine and gracefully weave a single turn of Fate.